philou/philou.github.com/source/_posts/2013-07-25-my-own-side-project-best-practices-after-reading-the-side-project-book.markdown

  - book
 published: true
 ---
-First, i recommend [this book](http://sideprojectbook.com/) to any side project infected person : it's a great motivation boost !
+First, I recommend [this book](http://sideprojectbook.com/) to any side project infected person : it's a great motivation boost !

 After reading it, it seems that there are no absolute rules to side projects success.
 Some did no marketting and just did what they loved, others did à carefull market study before building anything, some did the whole things, others outsourced the code or the design, or even both ...
 That said, as I read somewhere, it seems that one is more likely to achieve commercial success if he first focusses on the market, then marketting, then the design, and eventually on the features.